seanox/aspect-js/manual/en/extension.md

 ## Namespace

 Namespace at object level.
-Comparable to packages in other programming languages, namespace can be used to map hierarchical structures and to group thematically related components and resources.
+Comparable to packages in other programming languages, namespaces can be used to map hierarchical structures and to group thematically related components and resources.
 The implementation happens in JavaScript at object level.
 This means that it is not a real element of the programming language, but is represented by chained static objects.
 Each level in this object chain represents a namespace.
-As is typical for objects, the namespace are separated by a dot.
+As is typical for object identifiers, namespaces also use letters, numbers, and underscores separated by dots.
+As a special feature, arrays are also supported.
+If an object level in the namespace is a pure number, an array is assumed.

 ### Namespace.using